AashinShazar/AashinShazar.github.io/_projects/Seminar.md

 ---

-# Python Seminar: Intro to Business Applications
+# Python Seminar in Business Applications
 ![Project Preview](http://ashazar.me/assets/seminar.jpg)

 ## What Is It?